aliescont/dezoomcamp-project/README.md

 # dezoomcamp-project

-This is the final projet of [Data Engineering Zoomcamp](https://github.com/DataTalksClub/data-engineering-zoomcamp)
+This is the final project of [Data Engineering Zoomcamp](https://github.com/DataTalksClub/data-engineering-zoomcamp)

 ## Problem description
 Steam is a popular video game distribution platform.
 According to [Steam Usage and Catalog Stats for 2022](https://backlinko.com/steam-users) in 2022 had 120 million monthly active users, with more than half accessing to the platform at least once a day, which can give us information to analyse the popularity of a video game.